-STUDS TERKEL (2001, now deceased): The renowned author and oral historian, broadcast host, commentator, arts supporter, and activist was chosen as a Friend of the Community because of more than half a century during which his championship of social justice was consistently marked by support for sexual-minority rights, from backing Pearl M. Hart for alderman in the 1940s to including gay interview subjects in his books.
-Born in 1912, he died on October 31, 2008, at age 96.
+STUDS TERKEL (2001, now deceased): The renowned author and oral historian, broadcast host, commentator, arts supporter, and activist was chosen as a Friend of the Community for more than half a century of social-justice championship, which was consistently marked by support for sexual-minority rights-from backing Pearl M. Hart for alderman in the 1940s to including gay interview subjects in his books.
+Born in 1912, he died in 2008 at age 96.

-TEST POSITIVE AWARE NETWORK (2005): Founded in 1987 by Hall of Fame inductee Christopher Clason and 16 others, TPAN has enabled HIV-positive persons to share experiences and information in order to combat isolation and fear.
+TEST POSITIVE AWARE NETWORK (2005): Founded in 1987 by the Hall of Fame inductee Christopher Clason and 16 others, TPAN has enabled HIV-positive persons to share experiences and information in order to combat isolation and fear.
 It publishes a renowned national magazine, Positively Aware, and has touched and saved many lives.

 ELIZABETH E. TOCCI (1994): She opened her first gay bar in 1963 and, beginning in 1971, owned and ran The Patch in Calumet City, which became one of the oldest lesbian-owned establishments in the nation.
-She is active in local business circles and has long given financial aid and a supportive environment to lesbian and gay persons.
+She has been active in local business circles and has long given financial aid and a supportive environment to lesbian and gay persons.

-JOANNE E. TRAPANI (1993): After a decade of New York City political activism, she co-chaired the Illinois Gay and Lesbian Task Force for several terms and has served as liaison to state and local governments and agencies.
-In 1997 she joined the Oak Park village board as the first open lesbian elected to office in Illinois, and in 2001 Oak Park voters elected her as village board president.
-She retired from the board in 2005.
+JOANNE E. TRAPANI (1993): After a decade of New York City activism, she co-chaired the Illinois Gay and Lesbian Task Force for several terms and has served as liaison to state and local governments and agencies.
+In 1997 she joined the Oak Park village board as the first open lesbian elected to office in Illinois, and in 2001 village voters elected her as board president.
+She retired from that board in 2005 and now chairs Elmwood Park's Board of Fire and Police Commissioners.

-THOMAS M. TUNNEY (1995): In his early 20s he bought Lake View's venerable Ann Sather Restaurant in 1981 and built it into a virtual community center for lesbian and gay Chicagoans and for older adults.
+THOMAS M. TUNNEY (1995): In 1981, in his early 20s, he bought Lake View's venerable Ann Sather Restaurant and built it into a virtual community center for lesbian and gay Chicagoans and for older adults.
 He has been active in business groups, IMPACT, Human Rights Campaign, and the Democratic Party.
 He backed Open Hand Chicago's home-meals program, hosted countless gay and lesbian efforts and the White Crane Wellness Center, and in 2003 was elected Chicago's first openly gay alderman, representing the 44th Ward.